-6. Early Settlement or Resolution
+5. Early Settlement or Resolution

-The parties must familiarize themselves with Local Rule 53.3 before responding.
-Recite the parties' discussion about early resolution through ADR, motion or otherwise explain what steps were taken by counsel to advise the client of alternative dispute resolution options.

-Explain any decision not to seek early resolution and what mediation options the parties may consider and when mediation would be appropriate.
+The parties must familiarize themselves with Local Rule 53.3.
+Recite the parties' discussion about early resolution through ADR and state what steps were taken by counsel to advise the client of alternative dispute resolution options.
+Explain any decision not to seek early resolution.
+State what mediation options the parties may consider and when mediation would be appropriate.